-Retention starts with high quality screening and advising before students enroll in a graduate to ascertain their suitability for that program.
-Historically, all applicants have met for 30 to 40 minutes with the graduate coordinator either in person or over the phone to discuss career goals and the suitability of the program relative to those goals.
-Students who have been admitted to the program are strongly encouraged to attend a Graduate School, Mullins Library and departmental graduate orientations which are held early in the fall semester of each year.
-Students meet with the Coordinator at least twice a year to discuss progress, examine career goals, and explore professional opportunities.
+Retention starts with high quality screening and advising before students enroll in a graduate program to ascertain their suitability for that program.
+Students who have been admitted to the program are strongly encouraged to attend a Graduate School, Mullins Library and departmental graduate orientations.
+These are held early in the fall semester of each year.
+Students meet with the Graduate Coordinator at least twice a year to discuss progress, examine career goals, and explore professional opportunities.